Hubiele/steam-analytics/README.md

 docker compose up --build -d
 ```

-The latter (detached) may be more stable on some Windows setups.

 That’s it.
 The database schema is created automatically on first run (from `./sql/001_init.sql`).

 If `ENABLE_POLLER=true` in `.env`, the poller syncs with steam automatically on startup and then continue polling on an interval.